TBau23/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+Accessibility is all about making your web pages useable for all kinds of people.
+Specifically, people with visual impairments often struggle to use web pages if the developers did not account for accessibility.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+Making fonts large enough to read, putting alt tags on images so that screen readers understand what is there, using semantic HTML, and making anything that requires clicking on it large enough so that people with shakier hands don't struggle to click it.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable binds a value to a given keyword such that it is stored in the computer's memory and can easily be called upon in the future.

 4. What is the purpose of using functions in code?

+Functions allow you to automate parts of your code.
+They are like directions that you can write out once and then quickly call upon in the future whenever you might need them.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.